12 Posts to Plan Your Trip to Mexico | Blog | Mexico | San Miguel de Allende | Tours | Wine | Wine Tours

 Available Wednesday- Sunday.

 If you want to visit the best wineries, this tour is for you.
 We will enjoy the top wines at the three best wineries in the state of Guanajuato.
 This tour will showcase the most ideally suited grape varietals that grow in the Guanajuato wine region from two of the oldest and one of the newest wineries in the state.
-We will sample the best selection of wines at each winery based on your taste preferences.
-Appetizers at each winery are included to keep you from getting too loopy.
+Each person will get two glasses of their choice at each of the three wineries we visit.
+Food is not included, but we will have time to eat at any of the fantastic winery restaurants.

-*Price includes all food and wine on our San Miguel Wine Lovers Tour.
-It does not include touring the production areas.
+*Price includes tasting of 10 wines.
+It does not include food or touring the production areas.

 We know you want a unique experience when you travel, so why not customize your own tour?
 Whether you are a passionate wine lover who just wants to sip their way around a few wineries or a person more interested in the culture, we can help you plan the perfect tour just for you.